Southern Rocks: 2010–11 Logan Cup

 The Southern Rocks again had a very poor Logan Cup, with five defeats from 12 matches, and seven draws.

 2010–11 Stanbic Bank 20 Series

 The Rocks started the series with a bang.
 In an attempt to win the championship, the Rocks purchased former West Indian legend Brian Lara, former English fast bowler Ryan Sidebottom, and Zimbabwean-born Hampshire batsman Sean Ervine.
 The first match Rocks played was lost by 28 runs, despite Lara top-scoring with 65 on Twenty20 debut.
 Eventually, the Rocks finished fourth in the group pool.

 As the Rocks did not proceed to the semis, they fought for third place in the group with Matabeleland Tuskers.
 In that match, they were crushed by nine wickets with Charles Coventry leading the way with a boundary-laden 67*.

 2011–12 Logan Cup

-The Rocks currently are having an awful Logan Cup, being at the bottom of the group with 4 defeats from 4 matches.
+The Rocks currently are having an Logan Cup, being at the bottom of the group with 4 defeats from 4 matches.